Deploying FusionAuth on Render

 You’ve successfully set up FusionAuth on Render with a proxy and PostgreSQL backend!
 This setup is great for development and hobby projects.
 For production, consider scaling up your instances and monitoring performance.

-For even easier setup and maintenance I would recommend using FusionAuth on our Hosted Community Plan to get started.
+For even easier setup and maintenance I would recommend using FusionAuth on our Hosted Community plan to get started.

 Feel free to explore more FusionAuth tutorials and make sure your environment is tailored to your needs.